 17.3.9.7.2 Transmitter center frequency leakage

+For VHT STAs, the requirements on transmitter center frequency leakage are defined in 22.3.18.5.2 (Transmit center frequency leakage); otherwise the requirements are defined in the remainder of this subclause.

 Certain transmitter implementations may cause leakage of the center frequency component.
 Such leakage (which manifests itself in a receiver as energy in the center frequency component) shall not exceed –15 dB relative to overall transmitted power or, equivalently, +2 dB relative to the average energy of the rest of the subcarriers.
 The data for this test shall be derived from the channel estimation phase.

 19.3.20.1 Transmit spectrum mask